grosbusen/datasciencecoursera/readme.md

   ```
   5. Use grepl to extract the mean and standard deviation measurement from all the measurements.
 In this case, mean measurement like MeanFreq and mean related angle are included in this version.
   Just a reminder, that there is no right or wrong to which set of mean that can only be extracted in this data frame.
   6. The value return from the grepl is the indices of all measurement that have mean and standard deviation.
-Assign a new variable base on the indices of measurement of mean and standard deviation. point 5 and 6 share the same snippet of code
+Assign a new variable base on the indices of measurement of mean and standard deviation. point 5 and 6 share the same snippet of code.

   ```R
   #POINT NO 2
   #Extracts only the measurements on the mean and standard deviation for each measurement.